 At Ramos Law, Dr. Ramos and our legal team understand the intricate complexities of aviation law and provide unparalleled representation for a broad range of clients.
 Our aviation attorneys have extensive experience handling all types of legal matters related to flying and aircrafts – from pilots’ and mechanics’ rights to aviation regulations.
 Our team can help pilots, mechanics, operators, air traffic controllers, aviation businesses, airports, passengers, etc. in any legal situation.
-If you are dealing with FAA investigations or other regulatory issues, we are here to protect your interests at every turn.
+If you are dealing with FAA investigations or other regulatory issues, our litigation attorneys in Arizona are here to protect your interests at every turn.

 Our aviation lawyers in Phoenix, AZ are intimately familiar with the legal issues individuals and businesses in the aviation world face.
 You can trust our aviation attorneys’ wealth of knowledge to guide you through any and all situations!
 Call Ramos Law at (602) 900-9402 as soon as possible so we can provide an evaluation of your situation.

 Joseph LoRusso heads up our aviation law department.
 After attending the United States Air Force Academy and graduating from Metro State University of Denver, he received his Juris Doctorate at Washburn University School of Law in Topeka, Kansas.
 Joseph is passionate about aviation and is an active pilot.
 As a pilot, Joseph provides transition training in tailwheel bush aircraft; he airshows in a handful of warbirds; he crews an atmospheric research Learjet; and he remains current in a mix of Citations and Learjets.
 Prior to law school, Joseph founded and owned northern Colorado’s premier flight school, and while instructing there, he also worked as an aviation broker for both jet and prop airplanes.